-(intellectual property theft, back-door IPOs, currency manipulation, dumping, etc.) anymore, so if you want to be an economic might, that’s great, but from now on, you’ll start doing it more on your own volition’.
+(unfair dumping, intellectual property theft, back-door IPOs, cyber interventions, currency manipulations, etc.) anymore, so if you want to be an economic might, that’s great, but from now on, you’ll start doing it more on your own volition’.

 Meaning more free-trading and less free-riding (which is actual fair-trading).
 Same as in 1985, what the US is saying to China today is, ‘OK, That’s enough’